cognitoforms/model.js/README.md

 # Model.js

-A JavaScript library that facilitate a rich object model.
+A JavaScript library that facilitates a rich object model.

 ## License